-The distinct colour on reactive pad could be observed in less than 20 seconds after the urine samples migrates over the reaction pad with the ethyl alcohol concentration greater than 0.04%.
-It should be pointed out that other alcohols such as methyl, propanyl and allyl alcohol would develop the similar colour on the reactive pad.
-However, these alcohols are not normally present in urine
+The distinct color on the reactive pad could be observed in less than 20 seconds after the urine samples migrates over the reaction pad with the ethyl alcohol concentration greater than 0.04%.
+It should be pointed out that other alcohols such as methyl, propanyl and allyl alcohol would develop the similar color on the reactive pad.
+However, these alcohols are not normally present in urine.